OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-This effect involves a card that reveals more content upon hovering or clicking.
-We'll achieve this using pure CSS, avoiding any JavaScript.
-This example uses standard CSS3, but could easily be adapted to use a CSS framework like Tailwind CSS.
+The card expands vertically when hovered over, revealing hidden content.
+This example utilizes plain CSS3; no JavaScript or frameworks like Tailwind are needed.

-**Description of the Styling:**
+## Description of the Styling

-The card is designed with a basic structure: a container holding an image and some text.
-The key to the expanding effect is the use of CSS transitions and the `:hover` pseudo-class.
-On hover, the card's height increases to reveal hidden content, smoothly transitioning due to the applied transitions.
+The styling uses a combination of CSS transitions and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
+The card's initial height is set to be smaller than its content.
+On hover, the height transitions to accommodate the full content, creating a smooth expansion.
+A subtle background color change is also included for visual feedback.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>